rutgerrademaker/ansible-raspberry-pi/README.md

 - Have not tested the full playbook "from scratch".
 - Using `latest` versions of docker images is never recommended, I should know better.
 - Quotes are not (yet) used consistent.
-- immich .env file van not have $ in value, even if between " quotes
+- immich `.env` file van not have $ in value, even if between " quotes.
-- Gpodder does not yet work as expected (using it as a sync server does not yet work)
+- Gpodder does not yet work as expected (using it as a sync server does not yet work).
-- Portainer and Adminer might be to powerful to expose directly, maybe add extra/basic auth (via Traefik?)
+- Portainer and Adminer might be to powerful to expose directly, maybe add extra/basic auth (via Traefik?).
 - Parsing variables and secrets on the target each time is quite slow, and prone to error if a process is killed half way.